Architectural engineering: Education

 The architectural, structural, mechanical and electrical engineering branches each have well established educational requirements that are usually fulfilled by completion of a university program.

+In Canada, a CEAB-accredited engineer degree is the minimum academic requirement for registration as a P.Eng (professional engineer) anywhere in Canada and the standard against which all other engineering academic qualifications are measured.
+A graduate of a non-CEAB-accredited program must demonstrate that his or her education is at least equivalent to that of a graduate of a CEAB-accredited program.

+In Vietnam, the engineer's degree is called Bằng kỹ sư, the first degree after five years of study.
+The Ministry of Education of Vietnam has also issued separate regulations for the naming of degrees not in accordance with international regulation.

 Architectural engineering as a single integrated field of study

 Its multi-disciplinary engineering approach is what differentiates architectural engineering from architecture (the field of the architect): which is an integrated, separate and single, field of study when compared to other engineering disciplines.

 Through training in and appreciation of architecture, the field seeks integration of building systems within its overall building design.
 Architectural engineering includes the design of building systems including heating, ventilation and air conditioning (HVAC), plumbing, fire protection, electrical, lighting, architectural acoustics, and structural systems.
 In some university programs, students are required to concentrate on one of the systems; in others, they can receive a generalist architectural or building engineering degree.